 Also, dogs and cats are going to be incredibly curious when a dying mouse is stumbling across the yard.
 Many times, they chew on or eat a rodent that has ingested rat poison.
 As we discussed earlier, this secondary poisoning is almost as dangerous as eating the toxin itself.

 #4.
-You have no control where the mouse will die.
+You have no control over where the mouse will die.

 Since death is not immediate, rodents can scurry around and hide anywhere they want while they suffer.
 Typically, they go and hide in all sorts of places.
 Such as inside your walls or in your attic.